webreinvent/vaahcli/README.md

 # Vaah

-> Command line tool to Generator Files for Rapid Development
+> Command line tool to Generate Files for Rapid Development

 Please consider starring the project to show your :heart: and support.